LLNL/shroud/docs/cstatements.rst

 Code used with *intent(out)* arguments and function results.
 Can be used to convert results from C++ to C.

+..
+When the length is greater than 0, typemap.cxx_to_c will not be used since the conversion is assumed to be in the c_post_call code.

 c_final
 ^^^^^^^